kevinmaddox/mintcrate/README.md

 1. Text is drawn on top of Actives, which are drawn on top of Backdrops.
 2. Pertaining to an entity of a particular type, the order of drawing is dependent on when the object was created.
 The most recently-created entity will be drawn on top of everything else.
 Entities can be rearranged via class methods (`bringForward`, `bringToFront`, `sendBackward`, `sendToBack`).

+Entities are defined via the `defineActives`, `defineBackdrops`, and `defineParagraphs` methods.
+They are then added to a Room via the `addActive`, `addBackdrop`, and `addParagraph` method, referenced by the name provided in the "define" methods.

 Any entity can be destroyed by calling its `destroy` method.
 Note that you will still need to `nil` out the variable that the entity is assigned to so that it can be removed from memory.

 You can either do it by manually setting the variable to `nil`: